Understanding the Douglas-Rachford splitting method through the lenses of Moreau-type envelopes: Introduction and motivation

+The purpose of this work is to provide a deeper understanding of splitting methods by using Moreau-type envelopes, in particular, our focus being the DR splitting method.
+We first start examining how the epigraph of the FBE and DRE approximate the epigraph of the composite objective function, shedding a light on why these envelopes are quite successful not only in explaining the convergence of the splitting methods in nonconvex settings, but also in defining appropriate approximations of the objective function.
+This is a consequence of the nature of the envelopes themselves, since they can be interpreted as extensions of the Moreau envelope (defined in \eqref{def:Moreau}) tailored to composite optimization problems.
+We follow the approach developed in \cite{burke2013epi}.

+The second part of our contributions, independent of the first part, refers to deriving local convergence rates of the DR splitting method for weakly convex optimization using envelopes.
+This is achieved by combining the machinery developed in \cite{themelis2020douglas} for the DRE with the unifying framework for descent methods from \cite{atenas2023unified}.
+Our results resemble the ones briefly referred without proof in \cite[page 15]{themelis2020douglas} for semialgebraic functions, and the ones presented in \cite{li2016douglas} using a different Lyapunov-type merit function.
+To the best of the author's knowledge, this is the first result of local rates of convergence for function values (and iterates) of the DR method for nonconvex problems.

 The remainder of this work is organized as follows.
-We introduce the notation and background on variational analysis in \S~\ref{section:background}, as well as the definition of the Douglas-Rachford envelope and some properties.
-Next, in \S~\ref{section:DR} we show the necessary components to follow the ideas of \cite{atenas2023unified} to obtain convergence and local rate of convergence of nonconvex Douglas-Rachford.
-We continue with applications in \S~\ref{section:AL-PH}, proposing a method for weakly convex constrained optimization, and, in particular, weakly convex stochastic optimization.
-We proceed in \S~\ref{section:numerical} with numerical tests of our variant of PH to solve a phase retrieval problem, showing promising numerical performance when compared to existing algorithms for weakly convex problems.
-We conclude in \S~\ref{section-final} with some concluding remarks and possible extensions.
+We introduce the notation and background on variational analysis in Section~\ref{section:background}.
+Next, in Section~\ref{s:epi-approx} we investigate the envelopes for the FB and the DR methods from a theoretical point of view.
+In particular, we establish that both FBE and DRE epi-approximate the objective function of interest, and explore some consequences of this fact.
+In Section~\ref{s:conv-DR} we show the necessary components to follow the ideas of \cite{atenas2023unified} to obtain convergence and local rates of convergence for the nonconvex DR splitting method, under the assumption of a mild regularity condition.
+We then proceed in Section~\ref{section:numerical} to show the numerical performance of the DR method when applied to a regularized linear regression problem using weakly convex penalties.
+We close in Section~\ref{section-final} with some concluding remarks and possible extensions.